MAXWELLMAHI/iva-landing/README.md

 # Donation Platform

-A modern donation platform built with Next.js and MySQL.
+A modern platform built with Next.js and MySQL.

 ## Features

-- Create and manage donations
-- Upload images for donations
-- Browse donations by category
 - Responsive design for all devices
 - Contact form with email notifications